Quick View Review

-Chanticleer Guest House
+Chanticleer Guest House offers these accommodations:

 We spent more than an hour touring the inn with Darrin Day, co-owner with Bryon Groeschl.
 There are 3 parts to The Chanticleer (which is a type of rooster, by the way): The Main House offers The Guest House Suites; the Barn, offers The Guest Barn Suites - these two buildings, built originally in 1915 by a local farmer, rest on 30 splendid acres.
 The third part of The Chanticleer is across the road, on another 40 acres of pristine land and offers The Chanticleer Cabins - 2 built in 2000, and 2 additional ones built in 2004-2005.
 No wonder guests comment that they love the peace and quiet of being in the countryside.